Fidelisaboke/Fidelisaboke/README.md

 I'm a Computer Science student interested in Full-stack development, Cybersecurity, and Data Science.

 *   ✉️  You can contact me at [fidelisaboke@gmail.com](mailto:fidelisaboke@gmail.com)
-*   🧠  I'm learning Django, React and MongoDB
+*   🧠  I'm learning Python for Data Science, and C++ for Competitive Programming
 *   ⚡  Scratch is the best for learning programming from scratch 😁

 ## Skills